nielsiano/dmpl-builder/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-DmplBuilder eases the process of creating DM/PL command instructions used for pen plotters and cutters.
+DmplBuilder eases the process of creating DM/PL command instructions used for hardware pen plotters and cutters.
+Read more about the specific commands in this [very modern manual](https://www.summa.be/download/dmp-40v.pdf) by Summa.

 ## Install